 However, this type, called occupational bronchitis usually goes away once you are no longer exposed to the chemicals.

-Materials such as grain dust, chlorine, fabric fiber, ammonia can damage the lungs and cause chronic bronchitis alongside Chronic Obstructive Pulmonary Disease.
+Materials such as grain dust, chlorine, fabric fiber, ammonia can damage the lungs and cause chronic bronchitis, lung diseases and Chronic Obstructive Pulmonary Disease.

-Active and passive smokers have a high risk of both acute and chronic bronchitis but more so the latter.
+Active and passive smokers have a high risk of both acute and chronic type but more so the latter.

 This smoking can be of any tobacco product like the Hookah.
 However, cigarette smoke has been found to have adverse effects.